 Start-up costs are almost always more than you think they’ll be, but you can calculate them as accurately as possible with this template.

-- Capital costs – these are expenses such as equipment, stock, training, marketing etc. They’re usually one-off costs or at least ones that don’t occur monthly.
+These are expenses such as equipment, stock, training and marketing.
+They’re usually one-off costs or at least ones that don’t occur monthly.

 Calculate your break-even point template